 - Click +Customer Credit to add the credit details.
 Unless an Undo operation had been performed on the sale quote previously, this step will only become visible once the sale quote has been saved or authorised.
 If an Undo operation had been performed on the sale quote previously, you can add a customer credit before authorising the quote.

 - The deposit account field will be auto-filled by the account set up for customer credits.
 Fill in the rest of the credit details and click Create.

 - The Customer Credit will be added to the sale quote, ready to be used against the invoice.

 Through a Credit Note

 The Credit Note function can be used to add a customer credit If the customer has been overcharged, wrongly charged, and/or needs to be refunded.

-- Navigate to Sale -> Sales and choose a sale to apply the credit note to.
+- Navigate to Sale → Sales and choose a sale to which the credit note will be applied.
 It must be a sale with an authorised invoice.

-- Go to the Credit Note tab and fill it out.
-See Credit Notes for more details on the credit note function and fields.
+- On the Sale Details page, click the Credit Note tab and enter the details for the credit note.
+See Customer Credit Notes and Refunds for more details on credit notes.

-- Scroll to the Payment section.
-Click +Return to Customer Credit to add the credit note value to their account.
-You will be prompted to add a reference and the amount.
+- Scroll down to the Refunds section.
+Click Customer Credit to add the credit note value to the customer's account.
 When you make a sale to this customer in the future, they will be able to use their customer credit as a payment method.

 Through Receive Money